drupalwxt/site-wxt/docker/README.md

 #### Build + Start Docker Machine

 All of the Docker containers rely on a composer build.
-Since this is a first run this command will be executed first.
-The next command is to build the base container for this project from which all dependent containers will derive.
+Since this is a first run the `composer update` command will be executed first.
+The next command is to build the base container for this project from which all dependent containers will derive and then to instantiate the infrastructure.
-Finally the whole infrastructure is instantiated with `docker-compose`.

 ```sh
 composer update